Algebraic Cuntz-Krieger algebras: Introduction

 \section{Introduction}

-The Cuntz-Krieger algebras, introduced and first investigated by Cuntz and Krieger \cite{CK} in 1980, as a prominent class of $C^*$-algebras arising from dynamical systems.
+Cuntz-Krieger algebras, introduced and first investigated by Cuntz and Krieger \cite{CK} in 1980, is a prominent class of $C^*$-algebras arising from dynamical systems.
 The Cuntz-Krieger algebra $\mathcal{O}_A$ was originally associated to a finite square $\{0, 1\}$-matrix $A$ \cite{CK}, but it can also be viewed as the graph $C^*$-algebra of a finite directed graph with no sinks and no sources \cite{W}.
-Graph $C^*$-algebras and their generalizations intensively investigated by analysts for more than two decades (see \cite{R} for an overview of the subject).
+Graph $C^*$-algebras and their generalizations have been intensively investigated by analysts for more than two decades (see \cite{R} for an overview of the subject).

 The algebraic Cuntz-Krieger algebras arose as specific examples of fractional skew monoid rings \cite{AGGP}.
 Leavitt path algebras are the algebraic version of graph $C^*$-algebras.
-The Leavitt path algebras $L_k(E)$ are a specific type of path algebras associated to an extended graph $\widehat{E}$ and field $k$, modulo some relations.
+Leavitt path algebras $L_k(E)$ are quotients of path algebras associated to an extended graph $\widehat{E}$ and a field $k$, modulo additional relations.
 An algebraic Cuntz-Krieger algebra $\mathcal{CK}_k(E)$ is a Leavitt path algebra $L_k(E)$ of a finite graph $E$ with no sinks and no sources.

-Initially, the Leavitt path algebras introduced by P. Ara, M. A. Moreno and E. Pardo in \cite{AMP} and by G. Abrams and G. Aranda Pino in \cite{AA1}.
+Initially, Leavitt path algebras were introduced by P. Ara, M. A. Moreno and E. Pardo in \cite{AMP} and by G. Abrams and G. Aranda Pino in \cite{AA1}.
 M. Tomforde in \cite{T} generalizes the construction of Leavitt path algebras by replacing the field $k$ with a commutative unital ring $R$.
-Leavitt path algebras are also generalization of the algebras constructed by Leavitt in \cite{Leavitt} to produce rings without the Invariant Basis Number property (i.e., $R_R^m\cong R_R^n$ as left $R$-module with $m\neq n$).
+Leavitt path algebras are also a generalization of the algebras constructed by Leavitt in \cite{Leavitt} to produce rings without the Invariant Basis Number property (i.e., $R_R^m\cong R_R^n$ as left $R$-modules with $m\neq n$).
 Leavitt path algebras include many well-known algebras such as matrix algebras ${\mathbb M}_n(R)$ for $n\geq 1$, the Laurent polynomial ring $R[x,x^{-1}]$, or the Leavitt algebras $L(1,n)$ for $n\ge 2$.